Mission & History

 - Michael Moldvay, S.A.
 Comunale, Co., Inc.- Secretary/Treasurer

 - Aaron Lepp, Stark & Knoll Co.

 - Duane Isham, Roetzel & Andress

 - Lawrence Lauter, Retired

 - Diana Stevenson, Clerk of Courts Barberton Municipal Court

 - Dan Warder, Retired

 Grant proposals may be submitted any time during the calendar year.
 The Board of Governors meets in February, May, August, and November.
-To be considered in a timely manner, proposals should be received by January 2, April 1, July 1 or October 1.
+To be considered in a timely manner, proposals should be received by January 15, April 15, July 15 or October 15.
 After receipt of a proposal, the applying organization will be contacted to set up an interview, which may include a site visit.
-If the application falls in line with the mission of TPHWF, it will be submitted to the Grants Committee.
+If the application falls in line with the mission of Tuscora Park Health & Wellness Foundation, it will be submitted to the Grants Committee.
 If approved, it will be sent to the Board of Governors for final consideration.